 - The camp is self-catering, so bring your own food, water, and firewood.

 - Entrance and Exit roads are strictly one-way, no trailers are allowed.
 Trailers can be parked at Nossob for the duration of your stay.

-- 4×4 vehicles with high clearance only.
+- Only 4×4 vehicles with high clearance are allowed.

 - Power is supplied by solar and gas, so no conventional plug points.